gregorriegler/mob-programming-rpg/session-notes/session-notes-2024-02-15.md

 ### Final Retro

+Gregor
+- Liked the responses from ChatGPT; e.g. coming up with a new design to work with existing design - seems very good at these simple problems
+- Worked well - we kept copy-pasting,
+- As long as the context is small, it works well - puts boundaries on how large we can go with the modules we work with
+- Prompts: Use simple language and ask for short answers.
+Maybe can be simpler.

+Joel
+- Liked - helped to have the production code and tests in the same file - for GPT
+- Liked - The mob pushed GPT until satisfied
+- Liked - finding our way in terms of hand-over, even with prompts; we keep adjusting how we do that

+Nitsan
+- It's gotten much smoother - handling responses from GPT, the output, the code.
+Each of us has our own context with GPT, but it doesn't matter because our questions are focused.
+It still flows.
+We have matured in terms of realizing the chats with AI are ephemeral, just ask (no need to save the response; you can always ask again).
+This makes for smooth handovers in the mob (if not too attached to a particular convo with Chat).

+Questions:
+- Did we learn a bit of Pearl today?
+Was Chat helpful or destructive for the learning process?
+Was it too easy to get any answer from Chat?
+- Some answers/thoughts:
+  - It was useful, was motivating, easy to get to success, motion/progress, learning from it; not remembering all the details since didn't need to; good starting point.
+Analogy: kids who play with calculators may learn to do math by hand faster than otherwise.

+Ideas:
+- We could have Chat quiz us on the code we've been working on.
+- We could review the code after, and ask GPT questions about it if we don't understand.

 ### How we spent our time today:
 - __ minutes coding
 - __ minutes template edits (?)